DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 * output [VirtualNetwork](#virtualnetwork)

 ### VirtualNetworks_Update
-Modify properties of virtual networks.
+Allows modifying tags of virtual networks.
+All other properties will be ignored.

 ```js